 Activation functions

 In order to train the neural network (and its neurons of course) we need to determine the difference between the actual output values of the neuron and the desired output values.
 This difference also forms a function that is called error function.
-The error function is a surface in dimensional space and it has a global minimum point.
+The error function is a surface in n dimensional space and it has a global minimum point.
 The training process aims to find this minimum point so first it needs to find the steepness of the surface.
 The steepness is the best direction (or at least the best guess) towards the global minumum.

 This error surface will depend on the linear combination of the activation functions.
 The gradient of this surface can only be determined at any point in an interval if the activation function itself is continuous and differentiable at least once in that interval.
 If we want to model the behavior of the biological neuron we could use the step or signum activation functions.
 The behaviour we get from these functions is that the neuron will only output values (or in other words it will only fire) if the summarized inputs reach a certain value.